wuxx/icesugar-pro/README.md

 ```

 ### iCELink
-iCESugar-nano has a on board debugger named iCELink (base on APM32F1)，you can only use one USB wire to program the FPGA and debug, here is detail:
+iCESugar-pro has a on board debugger named iCELink (base on APM32F1)，you can only use one USB wire to program the FPGA and debug, here is detail:
 1. drag-and-drop program, just drop the bitstream into the virtual USB DISK iCELink, then wait a few second, the iCELink firmware will do the total program work
 2. USB CDC serial port, it can use to communicate with FPGA
 3. 2 JTAG interfaces for flash the ECP5 or debug the SoC on ECP5